Friday, April 11, 2025

 And now?
 Now I get to stand tall (well, sit smugly at my computer) and say that I am officially descended from not one, not two, not three, but FOUR Revolutionary War Patriots.

-I like to think of them all hanging out together in Patriot Heaven—Trenor, Logwood, Chastain, and Buford—drinking colonial cider, talking about the old days, and shaking their heads like, “She finally figured it out.”
+I like to think of them all hanging out together in Patriot Heaven—Trenor, Buford, Logwood, and Chastain, —drinking colonial cider, talking about the old days, and shaking their heads like, “She finally figured it out.”

 To the average person, it’s just a stack of old documents.